 Workshop Description: Unwrap links between plastics and climate change while we explore solutions, tools and actions we can all take to create a brighter future!
 How are we connected to these challenges and how can we help?
 Is plastic good or bad?
 What is a microplastic?
 Let’s discuss and share ideas for getting engaged in solutions!

-Learn more about The ROM’s new Climate Change Curator!
+Learn more about McMaster Centre for Climate Change

 Workshop Description: So you’ve participated in the workshops and learned about all kinds of climate issues… Now what?
 Our Action Project Planning workshop will show you what an Action Project looks like and help you consider your interests and skills, your sphere of influence, and the root causes of the issue so you can take on the best Action Project ever!